About the beads we use

 Anneal your beads properly in a kiln to ensure they don’t crack.
 Cracked beads have to go in the waste basket.

 Please make sure that the bead release is cleaned out.
-Beads with the release still inside take more time for our volunteer staff to clean and this tremendously slows down turnaround time to the hospitals.
+Beads with the release still inside take more time for our volunteer staff to clean and this tremendously slows down the turnaround time to the hospitals.

 When you send your beads please fill out the Bead Donation Form, it helps us to expedite sending you a receipt and thank you for your donation.